The Definition of Lens Chief Ray Angle and the dreaded CRA mismatch

 Surveillance?

-Our low F#, high resolution lenses are suitable for 180° dome cameras, low light, and active IR illuminated scenes.
+Our fisheye and IR Corrected lenses are suitable for doorbell cameras and active IR illuminated scenes.